-- Renewable resources include marine living resources.
+- Point of departure: Sustainable development a mantra in world political discourse, combining the twin elements of viz. environment conservation and rational resource management.
+Key concept in both is sustainability the sustainable management of our environment and its natural resources: Renewable resources should be harvested responsibly, with due regard to the needs of future generations. - Renewable resources include marine living resources.
 Management of these resources refers to fisheries in the broad sense the catching of fish as well as crustaceans and marine mammals. - Norway's dependence on fisheries a vital part of our national economy.
 Therefore, sustainable use, based on scientific advice and the ecosystem approach, is the main objective of Norway's fisheries management policies. - International cooperation a network of international legal instruments (e.g. UNCLOS) and cooperation agreements. - The Arctic: Same basic rules and considerations apply here as elsewhere. - A different perspective: The High North.
 As a political concept (with certain geographical aspects), the High North is elastically defined in the Norwegian Government's High North Strategy (presented in two policy documents).
-The Strategy is partly a statement of intents, partly an action programme, including ambitious aims and a broad scope of subject matter. - The High North includes i.a. the Barents Sea home to some of the world's richest fish resources, which are also the mainstay of value-creation, employment and livelihood of the population of esp.
+The Strategy is partly a statement of intents, partly an action programme, including ambitious aims and a broad scope of subject matter. - The High North includes i.e. the Barents Sea home to some of the world's richest fish resources, which are also the mainstay of value-creation, employment and livelihood of the population of esp.
 Northern Norway.
-These are also core objectives of the High North Strategy. - Responsible management of resources and the environment in the High North is also a transboundary consideration, entailing the need for regional and international cooperation.
+These are also core objectives of the High North Strategy. - Responsible management of resources and the environment in the High North is also a trans boundary consideration, entailing the need for regional and international cooperation.
 Such cooperation on fisheries management is well developed in the Barents Sea and adjacent seas. - Rational management of marine, maritime and coastal issues necessitates a broad approach, encompassing and reconciling interests of fisheries, sea transport and petroleum industry.
-The key-word is co-existence within the parameters of sustainable development. - Norway's Integrated Management Plan for the Norwegian part of the Barents Sea aims at facilitating long-term value-creation based on the sustainable use of the marine resources, while preserving the structures and productivity of their ecosystems. - The Central Arctic Ocean: No imminent resource management needs, nor a legal void.
+The keyword is co-existence within the parameters of sustainable development. - Norway's Integrated Management Plan for the Norwegian part of the Barents Sea aims at facilitating long-term value-creation based on the sustainable use of the marine resources, while preserving the structures and productivity of their ecosystems. - The Central Arctic Ocean: No imminent resource management needs, nor a legal void.
 Such is the position of the 5 coastal states, spelled out in the May 2008 Ilulissat Declaration.